Upton Stout

 Upton Stout III (born January 9, 2002) is an American professional football cornerback for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the North Texas Mean Green and Western Kentucky Hilltoppers.
-He was selected by the 49ers in the third round of the 2025 NFL draft.
+Stout was selected by the 49ers in the third round of the 2025 NFL draft.

 Early life

-Stout is from Houston, Texas.
-He attended North Shore Senior High School in Houston, where he played cornerback and helped the football team win the Texas 6A-1 state championship in 2018 and 2019.
-A three-star recruit, he committed to play college football for the North Texas Mean Green.
+Stout was born in Houston, Texas.
+He attended North Shore Senior High School in Houston, where he played cornerback and helped the team win the Texas 6A-1 state championship in 2018 and 2019.
+A three-star recruit, Stout committed to play college football for the North Texas Mean Green.